Welcome to the Communication & Engagement Section!

 Click here for details about the section’s current activities.

 The idea of launching a new ESA section, focused on science communication, may have been discussed in lots of venues for years.
-At the 2013 ESA annual meeting in Minneapolis gained momentum at ESA 2014 and received official approval – as the Science Communication Section – in early 2015.
+At the 2013 ESA annual meeting in Minneapolis, serious conversations took place.
+Most were about sharing scicomm skills possessed by ESA members.
+The idea of a section gained momentum at ESA 2014 and received official approval – as the Science Communication Section – in early 2015.
 In January 2018, ESA approved a section name change voted on by Section members at the 2017 annual business meeting.
-That is when we became the Communication & Engagement Section.
+That is when we officially became the Communication & Engagement Section.

-Our thanks to everyone who supported the process by signing the petition and providing suggestions re priorities, possibilities, etc. at our informal first meeting at ESA 2014.
+Our thanks to everyone who supported the process of launching this Section (by signing the petition and providing suggestions re priorities, possibilities, etc. at our informal first meeting at ESA 2014 and beyond).

 Objectives (outlined in Article 2 of the bylaws):